NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 3. Wait for the connection between the app and the script to occur.
 This will be indicated on the app.
 4. Click the send button on the app.
 The frame captured will be saved to the dataset folder on the computer running the script.

 ## Tips for NeRF training data

-The NeRF model trains best with between 50-150 images which exhibit minimal scene movement, motion blur or other blurring artefacts.
-The quality of reconstruction is predicated on COLMAP being able to extract accurate camera parameters from the images.
+The NeRF model trains best with between 50-150 images which exhibit minimal scene movement, motion blur or other blurring artifacts.
+The quality of reconstruction is predicated on the previous scripts being able to extract accurate camera parameters from the images.
 Review the earlier sections for information on how to verify this.

-The `colmap2nerf.py` script assumes that the training images are all pointing approximately at a shared point of interest, which it places at the origin.
+The `colmap2nerf.py` and `record3d2nerf.py` scripts assumes that the training images are all pointing approximately at a shared point of interest, which it places at the origin.
 This point is found by taking a weighted average of the closest points of approach between the rays through the central pixel of all pairs of training images.
 In practice, this means that the script works best when the training images have been captured pointing inwards towards the object of interest, although they do not need to complete a full 360 view of it.
 Any background visible behind the object of interest will still be reconstructed if `aabb_scale` is set to a number larger than 1, as explained above.